rhoai-mlops/lab-instructions/docs/7-the-feature-playlist/3-deploy-new-model.md

   git push
   ```

-3. After Argo CD sync the changes, go to the UI, here is the URL if you have lost it since last time:
+3. After Argo CD sync the changes, go to the UI, here is the URL if you have lost it since last time.
+If you have the site open, just refresh the page to ensure you have the latest code changes:

   ```bash
   https://jukebox-ui-<USER_NAME>-test.<CLUSTER_DOMAIN>